 There are areas on the Big Island that have some of the best visibility available in all Hawaii.
 In several locations you can snorkel along a wall in 10 feet of depth, and look down to over 50 feet through super clear water and see the sea floor below.

 Many of the best snorkel spots are exposed.
 Yes, you can find a handful of snorkel spots on the Big Island that are fairly protected in small bays.
 But the majority of the great snorkeling happens around rocky points between beaches, and in open ocean along shorelines.
 That means that you are more exposed to wind, waves, surge and currents.

 It can be windy!
 Although not as windy as Maui, the Big Island, like all the islands, experiences regular trade winds that generally blow out of the east.
 This is the main reason that most of the best snorkeling is on the west side (see our Big Island snorkeling map above).

 So the rule of thumb is to go snorkeling as early in the mornings as you can, because the winds tend to pick up as you approach noon even on the west side.
 These trade winds also deposit lots of moisture and rain on the east side of the island, which is another reason why the better snorkeling is in the west.
 You will be amazed how different the west side is from the east.
 One side is almost a desert, and the other side is a tropical rain forest.

 Careful trip planning makes all the difference.
 All the other Hawaiian Islands could fit inside the Big Island.
-Because of it's size, and how spread out the locations are, driving times are a real consideration.
+Because of its size, and how spread out the locations are, driving times are a real consideration.
 We suggest you try and decide what snorkel spots you want to hit before you decide where to stay.
 For the easiest snorkeling access, we make recommendations about where to stay on our Big Island snorkeling accommodations page.

 See Every Big Island Post